Centime is solid AP software. It's still software.

 Who should use what

-Have a dedicated AP team and want software to make them more efficient?
+Not in cannabis?
 Centime is worth evaluating.
 The AI-powered invoice capture, predictive coding, and multi-tier approvals are genuinely useful for teams that want to do AP themselves, better.

 Running cannabis and need Metrc verification, credit recovery, and consignment?
 ShelfSpace is purpose-built for this.
 No general AP platform — Centime included — offers Metrc integration, consignment settlements, or credit recovery.
-Those aren't add-ons we bolted on.
+Those aren't add-ons bolted on.
 They're the foundation.

-The real question: tools or a team?
+The real question: generic AP or cannabis AP?